joski2490/universaluniverse/README.md

 If you wish to get fancy about where it serves from, you can run:
 ```$ node UniversalUniverseSimulator.js -p 6000```

 Which will serve a page at http://localhost:6000/ for your viewing pleasure.
+If you click on the universe box, the planets even spin!
+Reload for more random universes.

 ## Unit Testing